 Now the very good news.
 Three fallen leaders — an adulterous and violent King David, a Christ-denying apostle Peter, and a ministry-abandoning John Mark — were all restored to places of fruitful ministry.
 If you are a fallen leader and desire to get back to the Lord and to His service, consider a three-step process drawn from the recovery and restoration of the fallen leaders David, Peter, and John Mark.

 Are you a fallen Christian leader? a fallen Christian? a backslider of any sort?
+Have you been worrying and wondering if a backslider like you can be restored?
 There is great hope of restoration and recovery for you!
 Jesus Christ still has a great future for you.
 The process is simple.
 (1) Let godly sorrow bring you to a place of sincere repentance for your sins.
 Jesus will forgive!
 (2) Turn back to Jesus with all your heart.
 He will receive you!
 And (3) find a “Barnabas” to help you.
-Ask a godly pastor or elder or mature Christian to help you through your time of recovery.
+Ask a godly pastor or church elder or mature Christian to help you through your time of recovery.
 The process will take time, commitment, and a willingness to be teachable and to be corrected.
 But God will use this biblical process to bring you back to a place of fruitful service to Him.

 Don’t wait another day!
 Let your heart be stirred by the Holy Spirit with a godly sorrow for sin.
 Turn your life back to Jesus — or to Him for the first time — and resolve to keep your eyes on Him every day.
 And find a God-fearing “Barnabas” to mentor you and to walk with you through this exciting turning point in your life.